Golisano Children's Museum of Naples

-The Golisano Children's Museum of Naples (C'MON) is a children's museum in Naples, Florida, United States.
+The Golisano Children's Museum of Naples (CMON) is a children's museum in Naples, Florida, United States.

-C'MON was founded in 2002 and is a 501(c)(3) not-for-profit charitable organization and a member of the Association of Children's Museums.
+CMON was founded in 2002 and is a 501(c)(3) not-for-profit charitable organization and a member of the Association of Children's Museums.
 The building is two stories and 30,000 square feet.

-C'MON "invites visitors of all ages to journey through the swamps of the Everglades, weave through a maze, climb a two-story banyan tree, or experiment with the water play station."
+CMON "invites visitors of all ages to journey through the swamps of the Everglades, weave through a maze, climb a two-story banyan tree, or experiment with the water play station."

 WGCU Presents

 Every month the museum presents a show from PBS for an event.